 Do Measures of Financial Constraints Measure Financial Constraints?

 Financial constraints are fundamental to empirical research in finance and economics.
-We propose two tests to evaluate how well measures of financial constraints actually capture constraints.
-We find that firms typically classified as constrained do not in fact behave as if they were constrained: they have no trouble raising debt when their demand for debt increases exogenously and they use the proceeds of equity issues to increase payouts to shareholders.
-Our evidence suggests that extant findings that have been attributed to constraints may instead reflect differences in the growth and financing policies of firms at different stages of their lifecycles.
+We propose two novel tests to evaluate how well measures of financial constraints actually capture constraints.
+We find that firms classified as constrained according to five popular measures do not in fact behave as if they were constrained: they have no trouble raising debt when their demand for debt increases exogenously and they use the proceeds of equity issues to increase payouts to shareholders.
+We propose an alternative proxy for financial constraints, based on Merton's (1974) distance-to-default measure, which successfully identifies firms whose behavior is consistent with being constrained.

 Keywords: Financial constraints